Kairos Online

 Maybe it's time to consistently hit your protein goals every day or start working out three days a week instead of one.

-To learn more about tracking your progress and ensuring you're on the right path, check out my recent podcast episode with fellow coach Ben Cure, "The Ultimate Guide to Tracking Fat Loss Progress."
-It's a great listen if you want to break through a plateau and start making progress again.
+To learn more about making progress and ensuring you're on the right path, check out a recent podcast episode, "How to Set Your Nutrition Goals for Fat Loss."
+It's a great listen if you want clarity with your fat loss journey and start making real progress.

 Click here to check it out on Spotify.